Running Moodle Behind A Masquerading Firewall

 Assuming you already have your NAT firewall performing port forwarding to your moodle.
 If running Win200x Server in an AD domain, a domain controller must be running DNS.
 This DNS server should be configured with Forwarders to your ISP for resolving names it doesn't have in its own zones.
 And your Windows clients should be pointing to this DNS server.
 (If you're running AD and your Windows clients do not have DNS pointing to the DNS server running on your DC, that's why it's taking you 5+ minutes to logon to the domain)

-To accomodate using the same URL for intranet and Internet access to your moodle, you can create a new zone with the domain your moodle is in on your DNS server.
+To accommodate using the same URL for intranet and Internet access to your moodle, you can create a new zone with the domain your moodle is in on your DNS server.
 Create an A record for your moodle's internal IP address inside this zone.
 Since your internal clients are using this DNS server, they'll get the private IP address; and Internet clients will get your public IP address.

 - Comments in MDL-27003